Tuapse: Early history

 Tuapse was a large center (native land) for the Shapsugs tribe along other areas in Circassia, with about 10,000 speakers of the language living in Tuapse currently.
-The name of the town is itself Adyghe (literally meaning "two waters") since Tuapse was part of historical Circassia and it became a part of Russia during the rule of Tsar Alexander I in 1801-1825.
+The name of the town is itself Adyghe (literally meaning "two waters") since Tuapse was part of historical Circassia and it became a part of Russia during the rule of Tsar Alexander I in 1801–1825.
+From this point on to up until 1864, Russian authorities subjected the native Circassian population to genocide and mass deportation, mainly to the Ottoman Empire.

 Pre-21st century

 The modern settlement dates back to 1838, when the Russian fort of Velyaminovsky was established in the area after this region became a part of Russia in 1829 by Treaty of Adrianople.
 During the Crimean War, the Ottomans seized the fort and held it for two years (1857–1859).
 The village of Velyaminovskoye (Вельяминовское) was established here in 1864; it is the village that later became Tuapse.
 Town status was granted to Tuapse in 1896.
 During the Russian Empire, the town was the administrative capital of the Tuapsinsky Okrug.

 The Soviets developed Tuapse as an oil terminal and depot.
 An oil pipeline from Grozny and Maykop was in operation by 1928, designed by Vladimir Shukhov.
 An oil refinery dates from the same period.
 No later than 1941, Tuapse's status was changed to that of a town of the krai subordination.

 During World War II, the German military attempted to seize the town during the Battle of the Caucasus, which caused major damage to Tuapse.
-The Germans took the port and reached the hills above.
-The port was involved with massacres related to the Katyn massacre.
+The Germans reached the hills above from north, but were not able to seize the town and its port.